Bachelor of Laws (Honours)

 PLT provides the practical skills and knowledge you’ll need as a legal professional, and allows you to be admitted as a lawyer.

-If you are currently enrolled at another university and wish to complete an individual course at ANU to count towards your degree from that university, you can apply to study at ANU as a cross-institutional student.
+If you’re currently enrolled at another university and wish to complete an individual course at ANU to count towards your degree, you can apply to study at ANU as a cross-institutional student.

 For information on admission requirements, fees, courses, electives, suggested study patterns and more see Programs and Courses »